Optixal/neovim-init.vim/README.md

 npm install -g typescript-language-server
 ```

-Then add it to list of servers in the lua section of init.vim:
+Then append it to the array of servers in the lua section of `init.vim`:

 ```lua
 local servers = {